 Texas Toast is not your ordinary toast.
-While you may toast bread in the oven, Texas Toast is a crispy buttery bread with a touch of garlic and if you like a sprinkle of Parmesan cheese is a nice change from a roll or even a biscuit.
+While you may toast bread in the oven, homemade Texas Toast is a crispy buttery bread with a touch of garlic and Parmesan cheese.
+It is a nice change from a roll or even a biscuit.

 While everything may be bigger in Texas, this toast wasn’t made big intentionally.
 It actually began life as an accident.
-According to Wikipedia, this toast got its start in Beaumont, Texas when a bakery sliced some bread too thick.
-The bread was so large it wouldn’t fit in the toaster so the cook thought he would butter the bread and put it on a griddle.
+According to Wikipedia, this toast is considered Texas Toast because it got its start in Beaumont, Texas, when a bakery sliced some bread too thick.
+The bread was so large it wouldn’t fit in the toaster.
+So the cook thought he would butter the bread and put it on a griddle.

 You Can Enjoy Texas Toast in Any State

 Love for this thick-cut, buttery garlic toast has spread well beyond the Lone Star State.
 These days many grocery stores sell thickly-sliced bread for making Texas Toast.
 Now keep in mind that this bread doesn’t come already toasted unless it’s in the frozen food section.
 However, you can easily make your own Texas Toast from scratch.